-Remove the spring centering washer, seal washer (28) and spring.
+Remove the seal spring.
 Apply oil to the shaft and work it up under the bellows.
-Use a pair of stiff wires with hooked ends to pull the rotating portion of the seal off the shaft.
+Use a pair of stiff wires with hooked ends to remove the rotating portion of the seal off the shaft.

-Use a pair of stiff wires with hooked ends to remove the stationary portion of the seal from the seal plate.
+Use a pair of stiff wires with hooked ends to remove the stationary portion of the seal, or remove the hardware (7 and 8) and separate the seal plate (4)

-An alternate method of removing the stationary seal components is to remove the hardware (7 and 8) and separate the seal plate (4) and gasket (5) from the bearing housing (9).
+and gasket (5) from the bearing housing (9).
 Position the seal plate on a flat surface with the impeller side down.
-Use a wooden dowel or other suitable tool to press on the back side of the stationary seat until the seat, O-rings, and stationary element can be removed.
+Use a wooden dowel or other suitable tool to press on the back side of the stationary seal until the seat, O-rings and stationary element can be removed.